 Nauthiz is a sign that something goes not exactly right in your life.
 It is the imbalance between what you want and what you get.
 Being a fire rune, it is quite strong, thus symbolizing the burning pressure and desire for change.
 Sometimes it is compared to spindle that generates fire by friction.

 Р Continue reading “Rune Nauthiz cross stitch chart”

 Perthro, the dice cup.

-This rune symbolizes the dices, or more broadly – destiny, something that awaits you.
-Dices were used for fortune-telling (as well as today) It has an amount of uncertainty, because you never know how lucky the draw will be.
+This rune symbolizes the dice, or more broadly – destiny, something that awaits you.
+Dice were used for fortune-telling (as well as today).
+It has an amount of uncertainty, because you never know how lucky the draw will be.